hoxfon/react-native-twilio-programmable-voice/README.md

 # react-native-twilio-programmable-voice
-This is a React Native wrapper for Twilio Programmable Voice SDK that lets you make and receive calls from your ReactNatvie App.
-This module is not curated nor maintained, but inspired by Twilio.
+This is a React Native wrapper for Twilio Programmable Voice SDK that lets you make and receive calls from your React Native App.
+This module is not affiliated with or maintained by the Twilio team.
+This is maintained by contributions from the community.

 # Twilio Programmable Voice SDK

-- Android 2.1.0 (bundled within this library)
+- Android 5.0.2 (bundled within this library)
-- iOS 2.1.0 (specified by the app's own podfile)
+- iOS 5.1.1 (specified by the app's own podfile; min. version 5.x)

 ## Breaking changes in v4.0.0